CNFs Cert Manager

 CA signing certificate

-To sign CNFs Pod certificates, a self-signed certificate authority (CA) signing certificate and key (keypair) can be generated when installing the CNFs Cert Manager.
-The CA signing keypair is installed in the cluster as a Secret, and will be referenced by a Kubernetes ClusterIssuer object.
+To sign CNFs component certificates, a self-signed certificate authority (CA) can be generated when installing the CNFs Cert Manager.
+The CA signing keypair is installed in the f5-cert-manager installing namespace as a Secret, and will be referenced by a ClusterIssuer ClusterIssuer resource.
 You can also provide a custom CA and specify the secret name in values yaml file.
 When the Cert Manager generates certificate signing requests (CSRs) for the CNFs Pods, it will use this CA to sign and return new Pod Certificates across all cluster namespaces.

 Pod certificates